splitwise/super_diff/docs/contributors/architecture/how-super-diff-works.md

    although this is sometimes overridden.
 1. Once a differ is found,
    its `.call` method is called.
-   Since all differs inherit from `SuperDiff::Differs::Base`, `.call` always builds an operation tree, but the type of operation tree to build
+   Since all differs inherit from `SuperDiff::Core::AbstractDiffer`, `.call` always builds an operation tree, but the type of operation tree to build
-   — or, more specifically, the operation tree builder subclass — is determined by the differ itself, via the `operation_tree_builder_class` method.
+   — or, more specifically, the operation tree builder subclass — is determined by the differ itself, via the `#operation_tree_builder_class` method.
    For instance,
-   `SuperDiff::Differs::Array` uses a `SuperDiff::OperationTreeBuilder::Array`,
+   `SuperDiff::Basic::Differs::Array` uses a `SuperDiff::Basic::OperationTreeBuilders::Array`,
-   `SuperDiff::Differs::Hash` uses a `SuperDiff::OperationTreeBuilder::Hash`,
+   `SuperDiff::Basic::Differs::Hash` uses a `SuperDiff::Basic::OperationTreeBuilders::Hash`,
    etc.
 1. Once the differ has an operation tree builder, the differ calls `.call` on it